ZITADEL Docs

 1. Restrict Organization

-With the primary domain scope the organization will be restricted to the requested domain, this means only users of the requested organization will be able to login.
+With the Organization Domain scope the organization will be restricted to the requested domain, this means only users of the requested organization will be able to log in.
 The private labeling (branding) and the login policy of the requested organization will be set automatically.

 More about the Scopes